marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Can we talk to your king?

     ZOOK (GNOMISH)
     Hey!
-They want to talk King Korboz.
+They want to talk to King Korboz.

     FIBBLESTIB (COMMON)
     Come with me.